svub/nunya/README.md

 This command starts a local Ethereum network using Hardhat.
 The network runs on your local machine and can be used for testing and development.
 You can customize the network configuration in `packages/hardhat/hardhat.config.ts`.

+* Testnet

+Check configured correctly.

-3. On a second terminal, deploy the test contract to desired network (e.g. `yarn deploy --network localhost` or `yarn deploy --network sepolia`)
+4. On a second terminal, deploy the test contract to desired network (e.g. `yarn deploy --network localhost` or `yarn deploy --network sepolia`)

 ```
-yarn deploy
+yarn deploy --network sepolia
 ```

 > Note: The contract is located in `packages/hardhat/contracts` and can be modified to suit your needs.
 The `yarn deploy` command uses the deploy script located in `packages/hardhat/deploy` to deploy the contract to the network.
 You can also customize the deploy script.

-4. On a third terminal, start the Nunya NextJS app:
+5. On a third terminal, start the Nunya NextJS app:

 ```
 yarn start